Olympus PEN-F vs Sony NEX-7

 It is notable that the PEN-F offers wifi support, while the NEX-7 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the NEX-7 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the NEX-7 from Sony.
+Both the PEN-F and the NEX-7 have been discontinued, but can regularly be found used on eBay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Olympus and Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is the Olympus PEN-F better than the Sony NEX-7 or vice versa?
 The listing below highlights the relative strengths of the two models.